Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

-\begin{remark} 1) A ray crossing an infinite cycle of $\mathcal{E}$ does not define a geometric end.
-So if $\mathcal{E}$ has only geometric ends, it cannot contain an infinite cycle of branchings (but it may well contain branchings other than the finite cycles).\\ 2) A geometric end containing an infinite chain contains necessarily a semi-infinite chain that has only $N_2$-pieces, as in the Example ($\mathcal{G}$). \end{remark} \begin{definition}\textbf{(Special end).} Let $\mathcal{E}$ be a $1$-dimensional Riemannian manifold with topology $\mathfrak{T}$.
-A special end of $\mathcal{E}$ is either a geometric end, or a non-geometric end containing only finite order branchings, and which is neither $N_{\infty}$ nor a chain with infinitely many $N_{2}$-pieaces. \end{definition} The end represented in Figure 15 is not a special end. \begin{proposition} Let $\mathcal{E}$ be a $1$-dimensional Riemannian manifold with topology $\mathfrak{T}$.
+\begin{definition}\textbf{(Special end).} Let $\mathcal{E}$ be a $1$-dimensional Riemannian manifold with topology $\mathfrak{T}$.
+A special end of $\mathcal{E}$ is either a geometric end, or a non-geometric end containing only finite order branchings, and which is neither $N_{\infty}$ nor a chain with infinitely many $N_{2}$-pieces. \end{definition} The end represented in Figure 17 is not a special end. \begin{proposition} Let $\mathcal{E}$ be a $1$-dimensional Riemannian manifold with topology $\mathfrak{T}$.
 Suppose that $\mathcal{E}$ satisfies the following condition